ksassnowski/option/README.md

 A PHP implementation of the `Option` data type from Scala (or `Maybe` from Haskell if you want).

+**DISCLAIMER: This package is not intented to be used in production.
+Its intend was to serve as a coding exercise to myself about how I would implement and Option Type in PHP.
+If you want to use this in production I'd recommend you use [https://github.com/schmittjoh/php-option](https://github.com/schmittjoh/php-option) instead.**

 ## Installation

 Install the package through composer: